automationbroker/apb/docs/developers.md

 ```

 ### Alternative to using `apb push`
-When developing Service Bundles, there are a couple of factors which could prevent the developer from using the full development lifecycle that the `apb` tooling offers.
+When developing APBs, there are a couple of factors which could prevent the developer from using the full development lifecycle that the `apb` tooling offers.
 Primarily these factors are:
 * Developing against an OpenShift/Kubernetes cluster that exists on a remote host
 * Developing Bundles on a machine that doesn't have access to the Docker daemon